Part 7 of my How to do Los Angeles series: on food!

 Colorado Blvd, Pasadena, everything, $$/$$$ – Another great restaurant strip, similar to Ventura Blvd (see East Valley) but with better nightlife.

 Miceli’s, Studio City, Italian, $$$ – Hollywood is the original but I’ve only been to this one, and I love this place.
-Good food, amazing theming, but what makes this place the best is their waitstaff: all are singers and on Friday and Saturday nights, they are constantly belting out opera-style showtunes for the whole restaurant to enjoy.
+Good food, amazing theming, but what makes this place the best is their waitstaff: all are singers and on Friday and Saturday nights, they are constantly belting out power ballad-style showtunes for the whole restaurant to enjoy.
 It is great!

 Porto’s, Burbank and Glendale, Cuban, $ – A bakery and sandwich shop, and the baked goods are unbelievably cheap.
 This place is really popular: there are two counters with two separate lines, and both of them are generally out the door.